briantama87/iot-solution-aldisurya/README.md

 ## App Skeleton and Configuration
-I'm developed this application with MVC (Model-view-controllers) pattern, but in this simple app doesn't need model.
+I was developed this application with MVC (Model-view-controllers) pattern, but in this simple app doesn't need model.
 So the existing folder are :
 1. Controllers {to make algorithm and logic in the app)
 2. View (to render frontend, in this app i'm using ejs template engine and boostrap niceadmin template)
 3. Public (to store static file like json file and boostrap file)